Jinntec/Fore/doc/userguide.md

 ## The model

 The model is the heart of a form.
-It holds an arbitrary amount of `fore-instance`, `fore-bind` and `fore-submission' elements each of which are described in more detail below.
+It holds an arbitrary amount of `fore-instance`, `fore-bind` and `fore-submission` elements each of which are described in more detail below.

 Together those elements make up the 'contract' of a form.
 The contract defines under which conditions data are considered